leavez/ComponentSwift/README.md

 ```
 ## License

-CKWrapper is available under the MIT license.
+ComponentSwift is available under the MIT license.